House Lawmakers Face $74 Billion Revenue Gap in Tax Bill After Amendments -- 2nd Update

 After complaints from businesses, including foreign-based auto makers, Republicans made a series of changes, adopted on a party-line vote late Monday.
 According to the JCT, the amendments gave back $147.5 billion of that revenue.

 Business groups said the changes didn't go far enough to address their concerns.
-It isn't clear if Republicans will alter that tax further.
+It isn't clear whether Republicans will alter that tax further.

 Other changes led to additional cuts of $13 billion, making the bill a $1.574 trillion tax cut -- beyond the revenue target of $1.5 trillion over a decade.